-This course is a study of people and places in the contemporary world.
-Students identify the geographic characteristics of regions/societies and describe the economic and government systems of these regions/societies.
-The students will use this information to explain and compare cultures of the past and present.
+This course is the study of people, places, and societies in the contemporary world.
+Students describe the influence of individuals and groups on historical and contemporary events.
+In addition, students identify the locations and geographic characteristics of various societies and their economic and government systems.
+Students will use this information to explain and compare aspects of culture common to all societies.